-- Polycythemia vera (bone marrow disease that leads to an abnormal increase in the number of blood cells)
+- Polycythemia vera (bone marrow disease that leads to an abnormal increase in the number of red blood cells)

 - Primary myelofibrosis (disorder of the bone marrow in which the marrow is replaced by fibrous scar tissue)

 Many people with ET have a mutation of a gene (JAK2, CALR, or MPL).

 ET is most common in middle-aged people.
-It can also be seen in younger people, especially women under age 40.
+It can also sometimes be seen in younger people, especially women under age 40.

 Symptoms may include any of the following: